boardsource/pegBoards/docs/contributing.md

 ## Name:

-Your folder name should be descriptive of the configuration it contains eg: crkbd-n!n-wired-L (crkbd with nice!nano as wired left side)
+Your folder name should be descriptive of the configuration it contains eg: Foostan-crkbd-n!n-wired-L (Foostans crkbd with nice!nano as wired left side)

+Note on hand wires: You can add them but it must be under HandWire-boardname_by_yourname-controller-anything else

 ## Splits: